🎬 Introducing the Paratii player

 What comes next?

-We are excited to share a first public release of the Paratii Blueprint, a document in which we outline our business case, current tech stack, basic incentive structures and future plans.
+We are excited to share our wiki & related documents, where we outline our business case, current tech stack, basic incentive structures and future plans.

 The vision for Paratii is ever evolving, and we want you to be part of the process.
 All feedback + suggestions + critique + advice is welcomed.
 To share your thoughts or to learn more about Paratii, come chat with us on Gitter.
 Looking forward to see you!